bitburner-official/bitburner-src/markdown/bitburner.ns.stdin.md

 then `ns.stdin.read()` inside `myScript.js` would return `"input1"`<!-- -->.

-If more data is added later (for example, if one script's terminal output is piped to another script), then the script can read that data from `ns.stdin` as well. `await ns.stdin.nextPortWrite()` can be used to wait until new data is available to read.
+If more data is added later (for example, if one script's terminal is piped to another script), then the script can read that data from `ns.stdin` as well. `await ns.stdin.nextPortWrite()` can be used to wait until new data is available to read.

 **Signature:**